 The pressure to spend money in our advertising-crazy culture can be extra heavy.
 It’s all so tempting: a new smartphone upgrade, a new car, a bigger home, new ‘name brand’ shoes, expensive vacations and new clothes to go with it, useless tchotchkes, specialty foods instead of more sensibly priced store brands, and on and on and on down the line.
 It all adds up.

-When I met Tedly, I was a 29-year-old single woman, drowning in student loan debt and hardly making enough money to pay it down, and also pay the rent, maintain a used car, feed myself, and look ‘nice’ for a job in an industry that held physical polish in high esteem (TV news).
+When I met Theo (aka Tedly), I was a 29-year-old single woman, drowning in student loan debt and hardly making enough money to pay it down, while also paying rent and other bills, maintaining a used car, feeding myself, and trying to look ‘nice’ for a job in an industry that held physical polish in high esteem – TV ‘news’.

 Save for retirement?
 You’re kidding, right?

-We worked in the same industry as fellow worker bees and I knew he wasn’t making a huge salary.
+We worked in the same industry – in the same TV station – so I knew he wasn’t making a huge salary.
 So how the heck did he manage to save so much?